Lachiemckbioinfo/KEGGChem/README.md

   -h, --help            show this help message and exit -m {ko,module,compound,reaction,mdata}, --mode {ko,module,compound,reaction,mdata}
                         The mode to run KEGGChem in.
 Select either 'ko' or 'module' to search for compounds using either ko or module codes as input.
 Use 'compound' or 'reaction' mode to download related data from listed data entries.
-  -f , --file           The input file
+  -i , --input          The search input.
+Either select a file, or input a searchterm or KEGG entry code.
   -o , --out            The output directory to be used.
 If this argument is not used, then a default directory will be created using the input filename + '_output'.
   -d , --download       Download directory.
 If none is given, a new one will be made if not present already.
 Default = KEGGChem_downloads
   -s, --structure       Download structural data for compounds, such as weight and mass, and .mol and .kcf files.
 Default = False